Michael J. L. Kirby: Politics

+Private sector

 He remained active in the private sector serving as vice-president of Goldfarb Consultants from 1984 to 1994 at a period when the polling firm was often employed by the Liberal Party of Canada.
 Kirby also served as a backroom advisor to the Liberals and frequently appeared on television as a political pundit during the 1980s and 1990s.

 In 2001, Kirby joined Chapters' board of directors.

-Kirby was the principal author of a 2002 report by the committee on Canada's health care system.
-The report urged greater private sector involvement in health care delivery and was seen as a rival to the royal commission report on health care released by Roy Romanow.
-Kirby was criticised for having a conflict of interest in his role in writing the report due to his service on the boards of directors of various private health care companies.